leecher1337/thinkpad-Lx30-ec/doc/keyboard.md

 `echo -ne "\x38\x01\x30\x01" | dd conv=notrunc of=current-bios.bin bs=1 seek=$((0x3e7f00+0x35f9e))`

+5) Checksum new bios with [npce885crc](fwpat/util/npce885crc.c) utility from this repo:

+`npce885crc -o $((0x408000)) -u current-bios.bin`

+6) Unlock BIOS using ivyrain

+   First, you would need to apply the [1vyrain](https://github.com/n4ru/1vyrain) patches to enable the flash chip.
+Refer to start.sh script of 1vyrain.iso to see how this works.

-5) Flash back BIOS to machine
+7) Flash back BIOS to machine

    `flashrom -p internal -l layout -w new-bios.bin -i ec`

-6) Power down machine, force reload of EC firmware by removing battery and AC power for 30 seconds
+8) Power down machine, force reload of EC firmware by removing battery and AC power for 30 seconds

 This has not been tested yet, but should work.